 How does it work?

-CCLP is split into two 10-week terms of online learning followed by a that you'll attend in person in the summer of 2021 (dates and location as yet to be determined, dependent on the COVID-19 situation).
+CCLP is split into two 10-week terms of online learning followed by a capstone that you'll attend in person in the summer of 2021 (dates and location as yet to be determined, dependent on the COVID-19 situation).
 With the guidance of a mentor and alongside other students from around the globe, you'll use WLSA's online learning platform Spark to complete assignments and get to know the other students.
 To be successful in CCLP you need to be curious and willing to put yourself out there.
 By working together as a group, you'll develop your leadership skills as an individual.

 The first term focuses on you.

-You'll be put into groups with students from schools from around the world and get to know them through different online activities with the aim to reflect on yourself, your identity, what makes you tick, what you care about and how you can apply your strengths to everyday situations in school and at home.
+You'll be put into groups of 4 - 6 students from schools from around the world and get to know them through different online activities with the aim to reflect on yourself, your identity, what makes you tick, what you care about and how you can apply your strengths to everyday situations in school and at home.
 Weaving through the core curriculum of term 1 will be an introduction to different leadership styles.

 The second term focuses on active leadership.